 Historical bucket list experiences

 See the Pyramids of Giza in Cairo

 Home to the only remaining Ancient Wonder of the World, the Pyramids of Giza are a must for any traveller’s bucket list, especially history lovers.
-As well as being one of the oldest places on Earth, the Pyramids of Giza are famously known all over the world for their splendour and scale.
+As well as being one of the oldest places on Earth, and a UNESCO World Heritage Site, the Pyramids of Giza are famously known all over the world for their splendour and scale.
 On an Egypt cruise, you can travel to Cairo and stand before the great pyramids yourself – a true once-in-a-lifetime experience.

 Visit the Sistine Chapel in Vatican City

 A marvel of art and culture, the ceiling of the Sistine Chapel in the Vatican is something you could spend hours upon hours staring at.
 Painted by Michelangelo, the sweeping fresco has myriad individual scenes, including the most iconic – The Creation of Adam.
 Whilst in Rome, visiting the Vatican is a must.
 This impressive hub of hand-painted, Catholic illustrations forms the most well-known and stunning art pieces in the world - The Sistine Chapel.

 Travel blogger Violet Glenton told us: “If you’re a fan of art and architecture, then you get to marvel at all the greats under one roof at the Sistine Chapel in the Vatican City.
 Arguably Michelangelo’s finest work, you can gaze deep into each perfectly formed character created by the man himself and his workshop.
 The building itself is quite beautiful too, so be prepared to take it all in.”